sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 1. Of the five services used, **EC2 (Elastic Compute Cloud)** came first.
 Its `StartInstances` and `StopInstances` commands are idempotent.
 If I try to start a compute instance that is already running, my request succeeds.
 (The response message kindly tells me that the instance was already running at the exact time of my request, in case I need to know.)

 2. **RDS (Relational Database Service)** was built on EC2, but its `StartDBInstance` and `StopDBInstance` commands are non-idempotent.
 If I try to start a database that is already running, I get an error.
 The error is named `InvalidDBInstanceStateFault` but the error code is `InvalidDBInstanceState` .
-(The missing suffix is a bug waiting to happen!)
+(This difference is a bug waiting to happen!)
 The error message doesn't tell me that the database was already running at the exact time of my request, so I cannot decide whether to ignore the error (because my start command was indeed a harmless repeat) or take it seriously (because the database was in a bad state and could not be started).

 3. **Aurora**, a newer database service, is similar, but its `StartDBCluster` and `StopDBCluster` commands are better.
 First, the error they produce shares the same name and error code, `InvalidDBClusterStateFault` .
 Second, the error message tells me what state the database was in at the exact time of my request.
 I receive enough information to decide whether to ignore the error (achieving idempotence after the fact) or take it seriously.